 On average, extreme heat kills more than 600 people in the United States each year.

 Approximately 400 people die each year from direct exposure to heat due to weather conditions, and many more people die from health conditions that are exacerbated by exposure to excess heat.

-Historically, from 1979-2003, excessive heat exposure caused 8,015 deaths in the United States.
+Historically, from 1999-2010, excessive heat exposure caused 7,415 deaths in the United States.
 During this period, more people in this country died from extreme heat than from hurricanes, lightning, tornadoes, floods, and earthquakes combined.
-Along with these measureable casualties, no one knows how many more deaths were advanced by heat wave weather.
+Along with these measurable casualties, no one knows how many more deaths were advanced by heat wave weather.

-In 2011, at least 33 children died from being left in a vehicle on a hot day.
-Since 1998, there have been at least 529 of these needless tragedies, an average of 38 fatalities per year.
+Since 1998, an average of 37 children have died of heat stroke each year after being left in a hot car.
 Studies have shown these incidents can occur on days with relatively mild (~ 70 degrees F) temperatures and that vehicles can reach life-threatening temperatures very rapidly.

 - Hydrate.
 Whether you feel thirsty or not, drink plenty of water to avoid becoming dehydrated, especially when you’re working or exercising outside.
 Drink two to four glasses of cool liquids each hour.
 Avoid very cold beverages, as they may cause stomach cramps.
 Don’t drink alcohol or beverages with large amounts of sugar – these actually cause you to lose more body fluids.

 - Educate yourself.
 Keep up with the latest temperature and heat index forecasts and current weather conditions.
 Know the warning signs of a heat illness, and how you can stay cool.
 Choose lightweight, light-colored, loose-fitting clothing.